89luca89/pakkero/README.md

-  -o   <file>           place the output into <file> (default is <inputfile>.enc), optional -c                    compress the output to occupy less space (uses UPX), optional -offset               Offset where to start the payload (Number of Bytes) -register-dep         /path/to/dependency to analyze and use as fingerprint (absolutea, optional) -v                    Check pakkero version
+  -o   <file>           place the output into <file> (default is <inputfile>.enc), optional -c                    compress the output to occupy less space (uses UPX), optional -offset               Offset where to start the payload (Number of Bytes) -enable-stdout        Whether to wait and handle the process stdout/sterr or not (false by default, optional) -register-dep         /path/to/dependency to analyze and use as fingerprint (absolutea, optional) -v                    Check pakkero version
 ```